What is L-theanine

 Other things to know

-The Ying-Tang of L-Theanine and Epigallocatechin Gallate (EGCG)
+The Ying-Yang of L-Theanine and Epigallocatechin Gallate (EGCG)

 Is there a most healthy tea?
 It depends.
 L-theanine, for example, is actually a key factor for the tea plants’ photosynthesis and it’s a source for the plant to make catechin.
 Catechin, EGCG, is also a very very popular, superfood because it’s so healthy.
 So when you have a higher L-theanine level in the tea leaves it means you have less catechin, or if you have a higher catechin level it means L-theanine is pretty much broken down.
 So there is a balance.
 Maybe just enjoy tea and know that either way, it’s a pretty healthy sip!